#1 in the new 7-part Blog Series: How to Evaluate Legal Operations Solutions

 Bringing together diverse teams to deconstruct the problem or challenge and create a new way to express it gives everyone a sense of empowerment.
 With other teams in the conversation, you get the benefit of their varied expertise, their insights, and possibly even some of their resources.

-Finally, it’s critical that Legal provide a holistic solution that addresses the needs of other business units like procurement, human resources, and accounts payable and the issues each faces.
+Ninja Tip: It’s critical that Legal provide a holistic solution that addresses the needs of other business units to win acceptance.
+Seek team champions from other departments that can judge how best to overcome challenges in procurement, human resources, and accounts payable as well as increase contributions to business goals.

-To guide the process and make sure everyone is “marching in the same direction,” you need to create structure, and you can begin with talking points in defined categories such as people, process, innovation, and technology.
+To guide the process and make sure everyone is “marching in the same direction,” you need to create structure and a team t guide it through the process.
+You can begin with talking points in defined categories such as people, process, innovation, and technology.
+Use these to gauge the interest and opinions of the prospective team members.

-These talking points may uncover problems that are systemic:
+These talking points may uncover problems that are systemic to the members you approach:

 - Finding enough relevant data to advance their mission